Utagawa Kuniyoshi (歌川国芳) (artist 11/15/1797 – 03/05/1861)

 Museum of Oriental Art, Venice (via Ritsumeikan University)

-Metropolitan Museum of Art Note that Sanbasō is often spelled Sambasō.
+Victoria and Albert Museum Note that Sanbasō is often spelled Sambasō.
 The term ayatsuri-ningyō translates as a marionette or puppet.
 Ayatsuri by itself means manipulation.

 This print commemorates a performance of Yanagi no Ito Hiku ya Gohiiki (柳絲引御摂), a play by Chikamatsu Monzaemon, at the Kawarazaki Theater in Edo in 1863.